olleolleolle/http_stub/README.md

 The **uri and method attributes are mandatory**.
 Only subsequent requests matching these criteria will respond with the configured response.

+The **headers attribute is optional**.
+When included, requests containing headers matching these names and values will return the stub response.
+Header name matches are case-insensitive and exclude the 'HTTP_' prefix.
+Requests containing additional headers will also match.

 The **parameters attribute is optional**.
 When included, requests containing parameters matching these names and values will return the stub response.
-Requests that contain additional parameters will also match.
+Requests containing additional parameters will also match.

 Stubs for **GET, POST, PUT, DELETE, PATCH and OPTIONS request methods are supported**.